SumoLogic/sumologic-collector-chef-cookbook/README.md

 Note
 ------
 Starting from 19.107, there are 2 major extensions to SumoLogic collectors:
 * You can configure a collector's parameters from a set of json files under a common folder.
 Each of the json file will represent a source on that collector.
 Updates made to a json file will then be reflected on its corresponding source.
-Note that the format of this kind of file is *slightly different* from that of the traditional single json file (sumo.json) and they are *not* compatible.
+Note that the format of this kind of file is **slightly different** from that of the traditional single json file (sumo.json) and they are **not** compatible.
 You also need to use the parameter `syncSources` instead of `sources` inside `sumo.conf`.
 See more details [here](https://service.sumologic.com/help/Default.htm#Using_sumo.conf.htm).
-* You can change a collector's existing parameters through local configuration json file(s) on an ongoing basis.
+* You can change a collector's existing parameters through local configuration json file(s) continuously.
 Before this, using collector API was the only option.
 More information about this is [here](https://service.sumologic.com/help/Default.htm#Using_Local_Configuration_File_Management.htm)

-Setup
+Installation
 ------------
 1. Create an [Access Key](http://help.sumologic.com/i19.69v2/Default.htm#Generating_Collector_Installation_API_Keys.htm)
 2. Install the cookbook in your Chef repo (your knife version should be at least 11.10.4 and you should have the [knife github plugin](https://github.com/websterclay/knife-github-cookbooks) installed):